-SLV COG offers mini grants to local governments to promote and expand local economic base, which includes projects that increase the value and/or benefit in the areas commonly linked to economic development such as increased tourism, jobs, housing, quality of life, recreation, transportation, creation/ expansion/retention of business, emergency mitigation, education, health and environment.
+SLV COG offers mini grants to local governments for the promotion and expansion of the local economic base.
+These projects increase the value and/or benefit in the areas commonly linked to economic development such as increased tourism, jobs, workforce, housing, quality of life, recreation, transportation, creation/ expansion/retention of business, emergency mitigation, education, health and environment.
 Maximum grant to each COG member may not to exceed $5,000.

 The SLV COG Mini-Grant program is funded through the Colorado Department of Local Affairs’ Energy and Mineral Impact Assistance Program.